 \section{Details of the cluster state example}

 Values of parameters used in this example are given in Table~\ref{tab:gt-parameters}, except if mentioned otherwise.

-\paragraph{When the network is initialized in the unstable asynchronous state (Figure~\ref{fig:1pop-exp}~B-C).} In this case, the network is always initialized, at time 0, in the same unstable asynchronous state with firing rate 20 Hz.
-The spike train power spectrum (Figure~\ref{fig:1pop-exp}~B), for different choices of connectivity parameter $J$, were computed using 600 non-overlapping segments of $120$ s.
+\paragraph{When the network is initialized in the unstable asynchronous state (Figure~\ref{fig:1pop-exp}B,C).} In this case, the network is always initialized, at time 0, in the same unstable asynchronous state with a firing rate of 20 Hz.
+The spike train power spectra (Figure~\ref{fig:1pop-exp}B), for different choices of connectivity parameter $J$, were computed using 600 non-overlapping segments of $120$ s.
 To measure the goodness of the connectivity recovered by newLVM, for each $J$ in $\{59,60,61,62,63,64,65\}$ mV, we simulated the ground truth SNN (starting from the same unstable asynchronous state mentioned above) for $1$ s and further generated $10$ different datasets with different samples of six observed neurons ($1\%$ of the population).

-\paragraph{When the network is initialized in a 4-cluster state (Figure~\ref{fig:1pop-exp}~D-F).} In this case, we simulated a trial (one second, $J=60.32$ mV) with a transition from a metastable 4-cluster state to a 3-cluster state (Figure~\ref{fig:1pop-exp}~D E).
-To test how well newLVM work in the regime where only a tiny fraction of the total number of neurons are observed, for each number $\{1,2,5,10\}$ of observed neurons, we generated 10 different datasets with different samples of observed neurons.
+\paragraph{When the network is initialized in a 4-cluster state (Figure~\ref{fig:1pop-exp}D-F).} In this case, we simulated a trial (one second, $J=60.32$ mV) with a transition from a metastable 4-cluster state to a 3-cluster state (Figure~\ref{fig:1pop-exp}D,E).
+To test how well newLVM work in the regime where only a tiny fraction of the total number of neurons is observed, for each number $\{1,2,5,10\}$ of observed neurons, we generated 10 different datasets with different samples of observed neurons.

 \paragraph{Fitting of the neuLVM.} The initial parameter $\widehat{J}^{0}$ was drawn uniformly in $[10,30]\cup[90,110]$ mV.
-The latent population activity was initialized as the smoothed empirical population activity ($\widehat{\bn}^1=\widehat{\bn}^{\mathrm{sm}}_{\sigma,t}$, Appendix~\ref{app:smoothing}) with $\sigma=1.4$ ms (Figure~\ref{fig:1pop-exp}~E).
+The latent population activity was initialized as the smoothed empirical population activity ($\widehat{\bn}^1=\widehat{\bn}^{\mathrm{sm}}_{\sigma,t}$, Appendix~\ref{app:smoothing}) with $\sigma=1.4$ ms (Figure~\ref{fig:1pop-exp}E).
 Since the Baum-Viterbi algorithm converged reliably when only $J$ was unknown, $\text{N}_{\text{init}}$ was set to $1$.
 The hyper-parameter $\Delta t_{\mathrm{meso}}$ was set to $1$ ms and $a_{\mathrm{max}}$ was set to $100$ ($a_{\mathrm{max}}\Delta t_{\mathrm{meso}}=100$ ms).